nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 3. Copy the jar file to the folder that you want to use SITUS.
 4. Open a terminal and navigate to the folder containing the jar file.
 5. Type `java -jar Situs.jar` in the terminal window.
-6. If successful, you should see the following message when the program starts up:
+6. If successful, you should see a similar message when the program starts up:

 ```
 ____________________________________________________